iatechicken/ucbmids/README.md

 [StackOverflow](https://stackoverflow.com/users/10689054/iatechicken)

 ## W200 Python Fundamental for Data science (2018 Summer)
 This was my first "coding" class in an academic setting.
-Coming in with only 2+ years of SQL and some decent excel skills, there were parts that were easy to understand like If conditions and different data structures like float  vs int.
-However, what I remember from this class were two things:
+Coming in with only 2+ years of SQL and some decent excel skills, there were parts that were easy to understand like If conditions, and different data structures like float  vs int.
+However, what I remember most from this class were two things:

 1. Great community.
 Our class was comprised of students with no python background from all ages and all genders.
 With a common goal of learning, everybody (including the TAs and the instructors) helped each other out and was readily available!